pylakey/aiotdlib/README.md

     asyncio.run(main())
 ```

-Any parameter of Client class could be also set via environment variables.
+Any parameter of Client class could be also set via environment variables with prefix `AIOTDLIB_*`.

 ```python
 import asyncio